covcom/388COM/Week_05_AdapterViews and Fragments/README.md

 ### Programmatically add the fragment

 In the previous example, you added static Fragments into your layout resource file.
-This is possible but a more handy way to do it is to add Fragments programmatically.
+This is possible, but a more handy way to do it is to add Fragments programmatically.

 1. Create an Empty Activity called DynamicActivity.
 2. Open activity_dynamic.xml, insert the following into the default RelativeLayout tag `android:id="@+id/dynamicContainer"`.